-The Authorization Module in the ATM consists of two major components, namely the Role Assignment module and the Access Control module.
-The Role Assignment module is used to assign a user a role to participate in online auctions, for example, a "Seller" role allows a user to sell auction items; while a "Bidder" role allows a user to put bids on an auctioned item.
-The trust levels of a user is defined by the sub-role classes that the user belongs to.
+Similar to the trust management module introduced in our previous work [12], the Authorization Module in the ATM consists of two major components, namely the Role Assignment module and the Access Control module.
+The Role Assignment module is used to assign a user a role to participate in online auctions.
+For example, a "Seller" role allows a user to sell auction items, while a "Bidder" role allows a user to submit bids on an auctioned item.
+The trust levels of a user are defined by the sub-role classes that the user belongs to.
 For example, we categorize a "Bidder" role into five different types of sub-roles, i.e., "MostTrustedBidder," "TrustedBidder," "NeutralBidder," "UntrustedBidder," and "MostUntrustedBidder".
 A "Seller" role is also categorized into 5 sub-roles in a similar way.
-The role assignment is supported by the Policy Database, which contains two types of policies: policies for role assignment, called RA-Policy, and policies for role-based access control, called AC-Policy.
-Table 1 lists two examples of RA-Policy, which are written in policy language PROTUNE [5].
+The role assignment is supported by the Policy Database, which contains two types of policies: policies for role assignment, called RA-Policy, and policies for rolebased access control, called AC-Policy.
+Table 1 lists two examples of RA-Policy, which are written in the policy language PROTUNE [5].

-In Table 1, the RA-Policy A says that if a requester is a new user, and the request type is "buy", then the requester will be assigned a role of "NeutralBidder".
+In Table 1, the RA-Policy A says that if a requester is a new user, and the request type is "buy", then the requester will be assigned a role of "NeutralBidder."
 Most of the known auction systems today use static role assignment for users.
 However, static role assignment is not suitable for real-time trust management since trust is dynamic by nature and may change at runtime.
-In our approach, a user's role is dynamic and can be re-assigned at runtime based on the trustor (i.e., the security agent)'s view as well as newly captured evidence.
+In our approach, a user's role is dynamic and can be re-assigned at runtime based on the security agent's view as well as newly captured evidence.
 In Table 1, the RA-Policy B shows that a requester's role can be changed from "NeutralBidder" to "UnTrustedBidder," if the requester's current shilling score is no less than 0.6, and during a month, the requester's reputation score is no more than 0.7.
-From the above examples, we can see that the Role Assignment module assigns a role to a requester based on various factors, such as the type of request from the user, current role assignment, current shilling score and reputation score, and the historical information about the user.
+From the above examples, we can see that the Role Assignment module assigns a role to a requester based on various factors, such as the type of request from the user, current role assignment, current shilling score and reputation score, as well as historical information about the user.